triposat/Marvin-Assistant/README.md

 		 'Title', db.Text(), nullable=False, primary_key=True), db.Column('Note', db.Text(), default=''))
 	    metadata.create_all(engine)
 	    ```
-    - **Enterting a note:** While entering a note, this function gets invoked and the new note is saved in the database.</br>
+    - **Enterting a note:**
+	- When entering a note, this function is called.
+	- The new note is saved in the database with the provided title and contents.

 	    ```python
 	    def enterNote(title,note):